Last Updated on

 While it’s a blast to go birdwatching or sky-gazing with binoculars, it’s only a matter of time before you want to start sharing that passion with others.
 Digiscoping is a great way to do this, and you can don’t need a fancy setup to get the job done.

-Hopefully, this guide walked you through everything you needed to know and gave you the confidence to get out there and start taking photos.
+Hopefully, this guide walked you through everything you needed to know and gave you the confidence to get out there and start taking pictures through your binoculars.
 While it can seem a little overwhelming at first, you’ll have it down and be showing off your photos in no time!

 Featured Image Credit: Irina Nedikova, Shutterstock